 9. Make food fun.
 Find different ways to spice up the kitchen.
 Perhaps you like to design your meal plans around certain colors.
 Or, you could do what I have done in the past and strive to try one new food a week, whether it be a fruit, a vegetable, or an ingredient from a foreign culture.
 Find ways to make food fun and it won’t seem like such a burden.

-10. Fast every once in awhile.
+10. Fast every once in a while.
 Fasting can be a great thing for the mind and body.
 Fasting gives the digestive system a chance to rest and heal.
 There are a variety of ways to fast, and I encourage you to find one that fits your specific needs, but I do encourage you to try it.
-Fasting is often recommended for disease prevention and is can also be used as a spiritual tool.
+Fasting is often recommended for disease prevention and it can also be used as a spiritual tool.
 Some of the benefits have been stated to include more energy and a longer life.

 11. Get moving.
 I don’t have to tell you how important exercise is to our physical health.
 Pretty sure we all know that.
-However, exercise is is also incredibly important for our mental health as well.
+However, exercise is also incredibly important for our mental health as well.
 It is a great stress reliever and can actually help treat depression and anxiety better than medication.
 The endorphins that are released during exercise help aid in pain relief and create a sense of happiness and peace.
-Exercise comes in many forms, from walking to running, cycling to rowing, hiking to yoga, there is something our there for you.
-The key is finding something that you like and that will be easy for your to stick with long-term and will be easy for you to make time to do.
+Exercise comes in many forms, from walking to running, cycling to rowing, hiking to yoga, there is something out there for you.
+The key is finding something that you like and that will be easy for you to stick with long-term and will be easy for you to make time to do.
 I personally find that when I am exercising regularly, I also eat better as a result.
 Exercise helps with balance.

 12. Listen to your body.
 I have to give a quick shout out to my friend Mike, the Urban Organic Gardener.
-He reminded me about the principle that we all need to start getting in tune with our bodies and paying attention to what our body needs.
+He reminded me of the principle that we all need to start getting in tune with our bodies and paying attention to what our body needs.
 Often, our body will tell us what it needs, but we just don’t hear it.
 I think people are pretty out of touch with their bodies nowadays, so taking the time to recognize certain signs your body gives off can help you keep things balanced, both mentally and physically.